smart-on-fhir/patient-browser/README.md

             }
         }
         ```
         This is an empty object by default since we can't know what conditions are available on each server.
-We have that list pre-built for the smart sandbox servers but for the others you are expected to that yourself.
+We have that list pre-built for the smart sandbox servers but for the others you are expected to that yourself (see the Config Generator section below).

 - `patientsPerPage` - Patients per page.
 Defaults to `10`.
 - `timeout` - AJAX requests timeout in milliseconds.
 Defaults to `20000`.